mm185/mm185.github.io/_posts/2017-03-24-canceled-project.md

 ---

 ## ReSupply:
 This is one of the biggest projects I was involved in.
 Sadly, we had to cancel this shopping app.
-Mainly because of time and financial reasons.
+But still it was a good learning experience.
 It was inspired by the "Amazon Dash Button" and should simplify keeping your groceries in stock.
 As framework Ionic2 + Angular2 + Typescript was used.

 **My Tasks:**
 * Project management